nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Undoing previous command : `undo`

-Restores colab to the state before the previous undoable command was executed.
+Restores CoLAB to the state before the previous undoable command was executed.

 Format: `undo'